legendecas/ecma262-3195/README.md

 captures the active script and [HostCallJobCallback](https://html.spec.whatwg.org/multipage/webappapis.html#hostcalljobcallback) restores it when the job is invoked.

-However, neither Chrome 117, Firefox 119, or Safari 17 implements this yet.
+However, only Safari 17.5 implemented this.
+Neither Chrome 127, Firefox 129 implemented this yet.

 See [./index.html](./index.html) for an example.